 For a 10-year-old, a 20- or 24-inch wheel size would be suitable.
 Again, try out different sizes to see which will suit your child better.

-What Is the Best Brand for Mountain Bikes?
+What Are the Best Brands of Mountain Bikes?

 Mountain bikes are generally higher priced compared to regular bikes for children; however, there are lots of budget options.
 The Guardian Kids Bikes Original is an excellent bike that suits most budgets.